Blink-SEO/Blink/README.md

 ## Deploying to Netlify

+Due to an ongoing issue with Netlify not being able to deploy automatically using the CI integration it may be necessary to deploy the site manually.

 To start with make sure to have the [Netlify cli](https://docs.netlify.com/cli/get-started/) installed

 Move into the `/gatsby` directory